madrod228/voicesoftheprinter/Bypass Limit and Speedprinting.md

 ### [The Stick](https://discord.com/channels/512287844258021376/1132040858343059638/1187260278937755678)

 This is shrimply an untextured Stick.
-It only takes a few to print, and it large enough for you to see and grab it.
+It only takes a little bit to print, and it's large enough for you to see and grab it.
 We'll be using this to show you how to bypass the limits and speed of the printer.

 First off You will want to rename the stick the model you want to print.
 I'll be using Big Kel for this.